coder/coder/docs/templates/tour.md

 ```

 Notice how `Dockerfile` adds a few things to the parent `ubuntu`
-image, which we'll refer to later:
+image, which your template needs later:

 - It installs the `sudo` and `curl` packages.
 - It adds a `coder` user, including a home directory.